galenhuntington/g56/README.md

 7kEndAMbwHbRgRWad1S23Eer3x0b8sfMJZ8A0x9W5NPCt
 ```

-A 128-bit binary string will be encoded as 23 characters, which is
+A 128-bit binary string will be encoded as 23 characters, as compared
-competitive with UUIDs at 36 characters, is just a bit worse than
+with UUIDs at 36 characters, base 64 at 22 characters, and base 32
-base 64 at 22 characters, and improves upon base 32 at 26 characters.
+at 26 characters.

 ### Future work and variations